Macrometacorp/docs/docs/c8ql/tutorial/match-and-filter.md

 ]
 ```

-See more details about [Filter operations](../operations/filter.md).
+For more informations, refer to [Filter operations](../operations/filter.md).

 ## Next Steps

 Great job!
-You have XXX.
-When you're ready, continue the tutorial in [Part 3 - xxx](sort-and-limit.md).
+You can now query your collection for documents based on conditions.
+When you're ready, continue the tutorial in [Part 3 - Sort and Limit](sort-and-limit.md).